wu-lang/wu/README.md

 A full walk-through of the language can be found over at the [wu-lang documentation](https://wu-lang.github.io/wu.html).

-### A decent language
+### Motivation

-Apart from being the best language ever, Wu strives to be a decently efficient, control-focused high-level language for use in game development as well as general purpose development.
+Apart from being a strong and exquisite hipster language, Wu strives to be a decently useful, control-focused high-level language for use in game development as well as general purpose development.
 Its syntax is highly inspired by Rust's strong *explicit* syntax, combined with concepts from Jonathan Blow's Jai language and the sugar of MoonScript and the functional language family.

 The language is meant and designed to be a solid alternative to MoonScript, and even superior on control and scalability.